-By linking your sales data with your inventory management you'll have a clear view on product usage rates.
-The usage rate is the average amount of a product you sell through, or use, in a given time.
+By linking your sales data with your inventory management you'll have a clear view of product usage rates.
+The usage rate is the average amount of a product you sell through or use, in a given time.

 For example, you may pour through 3.5 bottles of Tito's Vodka per week at your bar.
 You can find your usage rate by tracking sales, purchases, and inventory counts of Tito's for a week, month, or longer.

 Once you find usage rates for your items, you can then set par levels.
 A par level is the quantity of an item that you should have in inventory to cover the expected usage of that product.

 Par levels are often set weekly, bi-weekly, or monthly.
 In Tito's example above, the par level would likely be set to 4 bottles because the usage rate is 3.5 bottles per week.

 By tracking usage rates and setting par levels through perpetual inventory you'll know what items to purchase and when.
 Having these guidelines will prevent you from purchasing items you don't need (and spending money you don't need to spend!) and eliminate excess inventory that drives up your liquor costs.

 How to Connect Your Square Point-of-Sale with Backbar

 The first step is to sign up for Backbar and create an account.

 Once you've set up and accessed your account you can connect Square with Backbar.